gca-research-group/tee-morello-performance-experiments/README.md

 This document presents the results of some performance and security evaluation tests conducted on library--based compartments created on a Morello Board running cheriBSD 24.5.

-# Evaluation of the number of library--based compartments
+# 1. Evaluation of the number of library-based compartments

 In the CAMB project we are interested in using Morello Boards for creating attestables (compartments) to support the execution of